zamilskhan/docs-new/source/cluster/index.md

 * Install Gluu CE following the [Deployment Page](../installation-guide/index.md) in `host-1`

-* <sub>*`(!)`Please note: you must do this step right after initial installation on the 2nd node, but before you'll run setup.py script there`(!)`*</sub> Copy `setup.properties.last` that will be generated in `/install/community-edition-setup/` right after `setup.py`'s completion on `host-1`, change IP address in it to the one of `host-2` and put it into the same directory of `host-2` while renaming the file to `setup.properties`, then run `setup.py` the usual way.
-As it won't be running in interactive mode this way, make sure you'll provide all optional components (like Shibboleth, Asimba etc) you need to be installed explicitly with keys (run `# ./setup.py -h` for full list of them) Please be sure to read [this part](./index.md#optional-actions-in-case-setuppropertieslast-method-of-installation-didnt-work-for-you) in case you failed to setup the 2nd node using `setup.properties.last` file from the 1st one for some reason, and resorted to installing it from scratch, that will call for additional steps.
+!!!
+Note
+    The following step must be done right after initial installation of the Gluu CE Package but before finalizing the setup by running the `setup.py` script.

+* Copy the `setup.properties.last` file that is generated afther finalizing the installation of Gluu CE on `host-1` and paste it in the `/install/community-edition-setup/` folder inside the `host-2` chroot.
+Please remember that the interactive setup mode will not run with this command, so add keywords such as `-a` to include asimba, shibboleth or any other component that was installed.
+Read [this section](#optional-actions-in-case-setuppropertieslast-method-of-installation-didnt-work-for-you) in case you failed to setup Gluu CE in `host-2`.

+* Finalize the installation by running the setup script with any additional components that was installed in `host-1`.

 ## 3.4 LDAP Replication

-* Things to know

 |	host-1			|	host-2		   |
 |-------------------------------|--------------------------|